Christine Killimayer has called the Tennessee Valley home since July of 2010. She currently anchors News 19 at 4:00, 5:00 and 6:30 with Jerry Hayes.

 A native of Latrobe, Pennsylvania, Christine graduated from Ohio University’s E.W.
 Scripps School of Journalism with a Bachelor of Science in Broadcast Journalism.
 While in school, she became the first female sports director at WOUB-TV, a PBS affiliate serving 55 counties in four states.
 She also had the opportunity to work as a sideline reporter for ESPNU.

-Christine has been honored with numerous awards throughout her career, including several from the Alabama Broadcasters Association and the Alabama Associated Press Media Editors.
-She also received an Emmy nomination from the National Academy of Television Arts & Sciences Nashville/Midsouth Chapter.
+Christine has been honored with numerous awards throughout her career, along with several from the Alabama Associated Press Media Editors and the Alabama Broadcasters Association, including News Anchor of the Year.
+She has also received multiple Emmy nominations from the National Academy of Television Arts & Sciences Nashville/Midsouth Chapter.

-Christine lives with her husband and their two dogs in Limestone County.
+Christine lives with her husband and their two rescue dogs in Limestone County.
 When she’s not working, Christine stays busy rooting for her Steelers, Pirates, Penguins and Bobcats.
-She can also often be found in her kitchen cooking, in the gym working out (currently obsessed with OTF) or at her family’s Tennessee cabin kayaking (let’s be honest, floating).
+She also enjoys cooking, working out (currently obsessed with OTF), going to concerts and lounging by various bodies of water.